 If you change the Editor to a localization that you’ve never tracked keywords before, the “Tracked Keywords” will show you the option “Add Country”.

 In your Tracked Keywords, you are able to see the keywords you track for that locale.
 Each keyword includes its ranking, change (in the selected time frame), the search volume, and difficulty value.
 You can filter the keywords by only high search volume and/or select the keywords that your app is ranking for.
-Besides that, you can organize your keyword lists based on tags that you can also manage directly on this page.
+Besides that, you can organize your keyword list lists based on tags that you can also manage directly on this page.